Calling all blueberry harvest candidates – enter to WIN!

 And that’s it!
 Hopefully these tips help you secure the perfect car for your Aussie adventures.
 Before you set off though, check out our essential tips for driving safely in Australia.

-Hit the trails and hike through Australia’s natural wonders
+Hike through Australia – the best trails and natural wonders

 Australia is a hiker’s paradise!
-Known as “bushwalking”, hiking is a favorite pastime for many, with thousands of kilometers of trails winding through stunning national parks and wild landscapes from sun-drenched coasts to the vast outback.
+Known as “bushwalking”, hiking is a favourite pastime for many, with thousands of kilometres of trails winding through stunning national parks and wild landscapes from sun-drenched coasts to the vast outback.
+Taking a hike through Australia is truly one of the best ways to experience what our landscape has to offer.

 These trails aren’t just scenic adventures though – Australia has some of the world’s most diverse landscapes that are filled with native wildlife including koalas, kangaroos, and unique birds.
 Many trails also lead through areas rich in human history dating back 65,000 years.